How to Create Viral Marketing Campaigns For Great Success

 1. The headlines are straightforward

 Headlines show the potential readers what the content is all about, thus setting the right expectations.
-This headline of this post talks about how lovely Blake Lively looked at certain events in 2016, and it contains just that.

 2. They use beautiful images